What does “tokidoki” mean in Japanese?

 Definition and meanings of “tokidoki”

-- tokidoki – 時々 (ときどき) : an adverb of frequency, meaning ‘sometimes’, ‘occasionally’, or ‘from time to time’ in Japanese.
+- tokidoki – 時々 (ときどき) : an adverb of frequency used to mean ‘sometimes’ or ‘from time to time’ in Japanese.

 The definition and meanings are simple and clear, I think.
-Especially the meanings seem to be based on the same concept.
-To understand this word more clearly, however, let me explain its kanji characters in detail, one by one.
+To understand this adverb more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “tokidoki” consists of the following two characters:
+The kanji expression of tokidoki consists of the following two kanji characters:

-- 時 : a kanji character widely used to mean ‘time’ in Japanese.
-This kanji can also be found in other words like “jikan“.
+- 時 : a kanji character used to mean ‘time’ in Japanese.

-- 々 : a kanji character used to avoid repeating the same kanji in a row.
-So, this works as an iteration mark in kanji expressions.
+- 々 : a kanji character used to avoid repeating the same kanji.
+So, this kanji works as an iteration mark in kanji expressions.

-From these two kanji characters, we can understand that “tokidoki” literally means ‘time time’.
-Interestingly, this kanji concept looks similar to that of the phrase “from time to time”.
-The two languages seem to have a similar concept on how to express the frequency.
+From these two kanji characters, we can understand that tokidoki literally means ‘time time’ in Japanese.
+Interestingly, this kanji concept is a bit similar to that of the English phrase, from time to time.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
-Actually, here, we could get the better understanding of “tokidoki” through the detailed kanji check above.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
+Actually, here, we could get the better understanding of tokidoki through the detailed kanji check above.

-Then, let me explain how to use “tokidoki” through the example sentences below.
+So far, I’ve explained the definition and meanings of tokidoki together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 watashi tachi wa tokidoki jimu ni iki masu – 私達は時々ジムに行きます (わたしたちはときどきじむにいきます)